QMCSoftware/QMCSoftware/docs/_sources/rst_from_demos/qmcpy_intro.rst.txt

 Multi-Dimensional Inputs
 ------------------------

-Suppose we want to create the an integrand in QMCPy for evaluating the following integral:
+Suppose we want to create an integrand in QMCPy for evaluating the following integral:

 .. math::  \int_{[0,1]^d} \|x\|_2^{\|x\|_2^{1/2}} dx,

  where :math:`[0,1]^d` is the unit hypercube in :math:`\mathbb{R}^d`.
-The integrand is defined everywhere except at :math:`x=0` and hence the definite integal is also defined.
+The integrand is defined everywhere except at :math:`x=0` and hence the definite integral is also defined.

 The key in defining a Python function of an integrand in the QMCPy framework is that not only it should be able to take one point